skypjack/entt/docs/md/entity.md

 ### Handle

 A handle is a thin wrapper around an entity and a registry.
-It provides the same functions that the registry offers for working with components, such as `emplace`, `get`, `patch`, `remove` and so on.
+It _replicates_ the API of a registry by offering functions such as `get` or `emplace`.
 The difference being that the entity is implicitly passed to the registry.<br/>
 It's default constructible as an invalid handle that contains a null registry and a null entity.
-When it contains a null registry, calling functions that delegate execution to the registry will cause an undefined behavior, so it's recommended to check the validity of the handle with implicit cast to `bool` when in doubt.<br/>
+When it contains a null registry, calling functions that delegate execution to the registry causes undefined behavior.
+It's recommended to test for validity with its implicit cast to `bool` if in doubt.<br/>
-A handle is also non-owning, meaning that it can be freely copied and moved around without affecting its entity (in fact, handles happen to be trivially copyable).
+A handle is also non-owning, meaning that it's freely copied and moved around without affecting its entity (in fact, handles happen to be trivially copyable).
 An implication of this is that mutability becomes part of the type.

 There are two aliases that use `entt::entity` as their default entity:
 `entt::handle` and `entt::const_handle`.<br/>